cs519-nfs/tc-client-519/README.md

 Bugs
 ============
 As mentioned in the report, there are a few reproducible bugs.
-After running the server, and compiling the test files for the client, run:
+After running the server, and compiling the test files for the client, to reproduce the first bug run:

-		sudo ./tc_writev_no_vec 1 1 1
+		sudo ./tc_writev_no_vec 3 1 0

-The first parameter does not matter as long as it is >= 1 since it is just the number of requests (which will fail at request 0 anyway).
+The first parameter represents the number of requests, here we try 3 and 4 as sometimes the behaviour does not show itself if the number is too low.
 The second chooses either compound vector or multiple vectors to send as requests.
 The third parameter is the important one as it enables/disables vector transactions.
-We are enabling it in this case, which will cause the server to crash and the client to hang.

-The second bug is produced through the same command but with the parameters 1 0 0.
-The client will claim that the files are written (they can also be read from within in the same program so they are clearly there) but when observing [/tcserver/test] the files are not visible.
+We are disabling it in this case, which will begin to cause this strange behaviour.
+The client will occasionally claim that the files are written (they can also be read from within in the same program so they are clearly there) but when observing [/tcserver/test] the files are not visible.
 Using